 In the competitive world of entrepreneurs and startups jockeying for position with established business, it is more crucial now than ever to get a leg up on those vying for your would-be customers.
 One crucial aspect to accomplishing this is to understand the psychology behind running a motivated crew of employees, as well as knowing how to approach negotiations with a psychological edge.
-Whether you are brokering a major deal for a new gas pipeline with Exxon or selling a commercial property with Open Property Group, business psychology comes into play.

 There is not a single aspect related to tightening your business that does not employ psychology.
 For this reason, being aware of the conscious and unconscious mechanisms that govern your thinking can only serve as an advantage.